rawdlite/audio-doc/docs/source/distributions.rst

 This is not supported by Synology by an App any longer.
 So its docker to the rescue.
 The difficulties of getting docker installed depend on the NAS model used.
 I was successful downloading a paket direct from the synology repository and doing a manual upload.
-YMMV The setup in the synology docker app did not work for me, so i set it up via ssh.
+YMMV The setup in the synology docker app did not quite work for me, so i set it up via ssh.
 Create a docker-compose.yml file in /volume1/docker/lms/:

 .. code-block:: yaml